MSU-Denver-ACM/MSU-Denver-ACM.github.io/SIGS/Monthly_Event/index.md

 * *Did you know*

-...You can do Grad School on weekends?
+  You can do Grad School on weekends?
 Or entirely online?

-...Applications are due in December and January?
+  Applications are due in December and January?

-...A master’s degree counts as a year of work experience?
+  A master’s degree counts as a year of work experience?

-...Your employer might pay for it?
+  Your employer might pay for it?

 Join us for this event and you'll be able to learn all this and more about Graduate School.